Menu

 While we did our best to ensure respondents were Australians and verified their job titles with proof of employment, we can’t guarantee complete accuracy — or that your experiences in the field will reflect theirs.
 So, we suggest that you take these insights as a guide only and try to talk to people in the field before making an important decision.

-Support workers provide personal care to people who need assistance with daily practical tasks, including domestic duties and personal care, such as showering and hygiene.
-Support workers also provide friendship and emotional support to their clients and observe their physical mental health, documenting and reporting any changes.
+What is a support worker?
+Support workers provide person-centred support to those who need assistance with daily practical tasks, including domestic duties and personal care, such as showering and hygiene.
+This can be in aged care, disability services, or home and community services.
+Support workers also provide friendship and emotional support to their clients and observe their physical and mental health, and document and report any changes.
+Improving people’s confidence and autonomy means they can increase their community participation and gain more value from their lives.

 Tasks and responsibilities for a support worker